mrh0/qspl2/README.md

 x:
   out "Hello!";
   exit;
-; //Add ';' if the line after an indented line is last line of the program.
+exit; //Add 'exit;' if the line after an indented line is last line of the program.

 //While x print 'Hello!'
 x::
   out "Hello!";
   exit;
-; //Add ';' if the line after an indented line is last line of the program.
+exit; //Add 'exit;' if the line after an indented line is last line of the program.

 //Foreach v in g:
 g = new [1,2,3,4];